smibarber/tock/doc/MMIO_Emulation.md

 * Drivers are abstracted away from the implementation details of the `tock-registers` crate.

 * Easy to create fake or emulated instances for testing.
+No `StaticRef` is required.

 Cons: